jalamani/SocketProgram/README.md

 # SocketProgram
-Client-Server-Client Socket Programs in C++ ran on University Servers
+Client-Server-Client Socket Programs in C ran on University Servers